 - Ask your family and friends to do practice interviews with you.
 This will help you plan and think about your answers ahead of the real thing!

 - Do your research on the course and institution.
 This will show the college or sixth form that you’re keen to go there, which is exactly what they’re looking for.

 Your appearance is part of your first impression.
 You don’t need to wear a suit, but dressing smartly shows the interviewer that you’re taking the process seriously and that it’s important to you.

 It’s totally natural to feel nervous or anxious in an interview type situation, but try to relax and be yourself.
 Listen carefully to any questions you’re asked, and if you’re unsure or don’t understand the question, don’t be afraid to ask for clarification.
 You are not going to be marked down for being nervous!

-Try to be enthusiastic and show why you’re passionate about studying your chosen subjects.
+Try to be enthusiastic, show why you’re passionate about studying your chosen subjects.
 Colleges and sixth forms want to know what motivates you to do well and why you want to be a part of their institution.
 This is a great opportunity to show off your passions and talents!

 Honesty is the best policy

 Much like the application, it’s important to always be honest in your interview and not to lie about potential grades or qualifications.
 Colleges and sixth forms will be able to access your grades and qualifications when you start, so avoid any complications.

 Bring any necessary documents